hsluoyz/WlanHelper/README.md

 WlanHelper is used to set/get the operation mode (like monitor mode) for a wireless adapter on Windows.

+## A little tip

+WlanHelper tries to follow the grammar of [iwconfig](http://linux.die.net/man/8/iwconfig), a wireless management tool for Linux.
+So if you rename ``WlanHelper.exe`` to ``iwconfig.exe``, your command lines for configuring operation mode on Windows will be exactly the same with the alternative on Linux.

 ## Terminology

 **Managed Mode** (for ``Linux``) = **Extensible Station Mode** (aka **ExtSTA**, for ``Windows``)